Class 6 = Wales Class 7 = Scotland

 • How littered is our marine environment?

-In Art we will be looking at the artist Georgia O’Keeffe and creating our very own Georgia O’Keeffe inspired artwork, as well as learning about her as an artist.
+In Art, we will be looking at the artist Georgia O’Keeffe and creating our very own Georgia O’Keeffe inspired artwork.
+We will be particularly focusing on her flower and desert skull paintings.

 Our whole school Jigsaw theme this term is ‘Celebrating Difference’ and lessons are delivered in an age-and-stage appropriate way for each year group from EYFS through to Year 6.
 This theme focuses on similarities and differences and teaches about diversity, such as disability, racism, power, friendships, and conflict.
-Children learn to accept everyone’s right to ‘difference’, and most year groups explore the concept of ‘normal’; bullying (what it is and what it isn’t, including cyber and homophobic bullying) is an important aspect of this theme.
+Children learn to accept everyone’s right to ‘difference’, and most year groups explore the concept of ‘normal’; bullying (what it is and what it isn’t) is an important aspect of this theme.

 Term 3 Summary